Cloud seeding: Africa

 In Mali and Niger, cloud seeding is also used on a national scale.
+It has also been used between 1999 and 2002 in Burkina Faso and from 2005 in Senegal.
+Cloud seeding experiments and operations were also conducted in Rhodesia (now Zimbabwe) between 1968 and 1980.

+Morocco

 In 1985 the Moroccan Government started with a Cloud seeding program called 'Al-Ghait'.
-The system was first used in Morocco in 1999; it has also been used between 1999 and 2002 in Burkina Faso and from 2005 in Senegal.
-Cloud seeding experiments and operations were also conducted in Rhodesia (now Zimbabwe) between 1968 and 1980.
+Morocco utilizes an active weather modification initiative known as Programme Al Ghait, which artificially enhances rainfall through cloud seeding to combat severe, persistent droughts.
+Originally established in 1984 in collaboration with the United States, the Moroccan government has significantly ramped up funding and infrastructure for the program.

 Legal frameworks and implications

 Existing international legislation

 The Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques (ENMOD) is the only international framework related to the regulation of weather and climate modification technologies.
 Developed after cloud-seeding operations were conducted during the Vietnam War and the Cold War, the convention's scope of application solely encompasses military or any other hostile uses of weather modification technologies.
 Indeed, the use of weather modification programs for peaceful purposes is not prohibited by the treaty.
 ENMOD has been criticised for its many weaknesses, notably regarding the vagueness and ambiguity of notions leaving room for various interpretations.